ajhelmstetter/afrodyn/secapr/secapr.md

 ### secapr.sh

+Run without "-pe ompi X" option or it won't work.

-THis can produce 50gb of data, so make sure you have enough space
+This can produce 50gb of data, so make sure you have enough space

 Namelist naming convention is different